South Sudan foes sign final power-sharing deal

 South Sudan's war dashed the optimism that accompanied independence from Sudan in 2011.

-The new country plunged into civil war, including fighting within the national army, fuelled by the deep enmity between Kiir and Machar.
+The new country plunged into civil war, including fighting within the national army, fuelled by the deep enmity between the two leaders.

 The war has killed tens of thousands, displaced some four million people and left the oil-rich country's economy in ruins.